 A patient's squamous cell lung cancer may have one of the known driver mutations—changes in the patient's DNA that lead to lung cancer or help it to progress.
-While researchers are making progress in understanding driver mutations in squamous cell lung cancer, there are no targeted therapies FDA-approved yet for its treatment.
+While researchers are making progress in understanding driver mutations in squamous cell lung cancer, there are no targeted therapies specifically FDA-approved yet for its treatment that require biomarker testing.
 However, several are being studied in clinical trials, so knowing the cancer’s biomarker profile may provide more treatment options.
-Per National Comprehensive Cancer Network (NCCN) guidelines, it is recommended that all patients with advanced-stage NSCLC have a type of biomarker testing called comprehensive biomarker testing.
-Patients should discuss biomarker testing with their doctor.6
+Per National Comprehensive Cancer Network (NCCN) guidelines, it is recommended that all patients with advanced-stage squamous cell lung cancer consider a type of biomarker testing called comprehensive biomarker testing.
+Patients should discuss biomarker testing with their doctor.6,27

 Treatment options for squamous cell lung cancer